157239n/Images/readme.md

 Simple enough, builds these images.
 Also it is expected that you pull the repo down, then build the images yourself.
 I supposed you know how to do this.
 If you don't, give Docker Deep Dive a read.

+# Contributing

+I don't think anyone's gonna contribute to this, so this is more of a note of how to do things:
+- Everything additional code should be in ./startup, then it can be natively copied to somewhere else.
+- Mounted code should stay in the service's directory (aka ./), not ./startup, and preferably in ./startup/code
+- Entry points should be in ./startup/entry.sh, with tail -f /dev/null at the end to stop the container from exiting
+- If you somehow needs mysql integration, put the initial setup scripts at ./startup/initialMysql.
+Additional sample data can be placed in ./startup/sampleMysql.
+Then in your Dockerfile, read (using cat, for example) and then pipes it into the mysql program.